 There is no federally-managed directed fishery for octopus in the GOA.
 One processor in Kodiak purchases incidentally-caught octopus, primarily for halibut bait.
-Ex-vessel prices for octopus in Kodiak are currently in the range of \$0.50 -\$0.75/lb (Sept 2009).
+Ex-vessel prices for octopus in Kodiak are currently in the range of \$0.50 /lb (Sagalkin and Spalinger, 2011).
 Recent increases in global market value have increased retention of incidentally-caught octopus in the BSAI and GOA.
 Because of the relatively large number of small boats in the GOA commercial fleet and recent changes to crab fishing seasons, there may be some interest in directed fishing for octopus in the GOA.

-The State of Alaska allows directed fishing for octopus in state waters under a commissioner's permit.
-A small directed fishery in state waters of the BSAI existed from 1988-1995; catches from this fishery were reportedly less than 8 mt per year (Fritz, 1997).
-Between 1995 and 2003, all reported state harvests of octopus in the BSAI were incidental to other fisheries, primarily Pacific cod (ADF&G 2004).
+The State of Alaska allows directed fishing for octopus in state waters under a special commissioner's permit.
+A small directed fishery in state waters around Unimak Pass and in the AI existed from 1988-1995; catches from this fishery were reportedly less than 8 mt per year (Fritz 1997).
 In 2004, commissioner's permits were given for directed harvest of Bering Sea octopus on an experimental basis (Karla Bush, ADF&G, personal communication).
-Nineteen vessels registered for this fishery, and 13 vessels made landings of 4,977 octopuses totaling 84.6 mt.
+Nineteen vessels registered for this fishery, and 13 vessels made landings of 4,977 octopus totaling 84.6 mt.
 The majority of this catch was from larger pot boats during the fall season cod fishery (Sept.-Nov.).
 Average weight of sampled octopus from this harvest was 14.1 kg.
 The sampled catch was 68% males.
-Only one vessel registered for octopus in 2005.
-Two vessels registered in 2006, but did not report any octopus catch.
-ADF&G is currently developing policy on implementation of new and developing fisheries, which include octopus (ADF&G 2004).
+Only one vessel was registered for octopus in